pydanny/daniel.feldroy.com/posts/2026/2026-02-concussion-symptoms.md

 ---
 date: '2026-02-18T06:29:43.465871+00:00'
-description: Documenting how the head injury incurred on January 16, 2026 has affected me.
+description: Documenting how the head injury incurred on January 16, 2026 continues to affected me one month later.
 published: true
 tags:
   - concussion